3DS 2.0 in Checkout

 Additional Information in getRedirectData

-The getRedirectData request has been extended with new fields applicable to 3DS 2.0.
-Existing merchants should consider to extend their existing integration and send these fields in addition to those that they usually send.
+The getRedirectData request has been extended with new fields applicable to 3DS2.
+Existing merchants should consider extending their existing integration and send these fields in addition to those that they usually send.
 The more information is sent and provided to the Issuer, the higher the chance for frictionless authentication.

 📘